okfn-brasil/serenata-de-amor/README.md

 [Jarbas](http://jarbas.datasciencebr.com/) is a tool for [Serenata de Amor](http://github.com/datasciencebr/serenata-de-amor) contributors.

-## JSON API
+## JSON API endpoints

+### Documents

+In Jarbas context a `Document` refers to a document (a reimbursement claim) from [CEAP](http://www2.camara.leg.br/participe/fale-conosco/perguntas-frequentes/cota-para-o-exercicio-da-atividade-parlamentar).

-Endpoint: `GET /api/document/`
+#### `GET /api/document/`

-You can use any field (and combine them) to filter the results.
+This endopoins list `Document` objects and it accepts any field (and any combination among them) as a filter.
 For example:

 `GET /api/document/?year=2015&state=RS&congressperson_id=42`

-List of fields that can be combined for filter the results:
+These are the fields that can be combined for filtering purposes:

 * `applicant_id`
 * `cnpj_cpf`